jtahn/Markdown/README.md

 		- ie script goes into each markdown file and edits relative links, based on how i moved/renamed folders
 		- bc obsidian currently is bugged with this
 - there's currently a bug with relative paths (as of of 2/26/2024):
-	- when using relative path: if you move files around, it doesnt update the paths
+	- when using relative path: if you move/rename files, it doesnt update the relative paths inside those files
+		- but it DOES rename places where this file is linked...ie seems if i move the attachments folder, that actually might not break anything (but idk why i would even do that rn, there's no point)
 	- yea see here
 		- https://forum.obsidian.md/t/broken-links-in-relative-path-mode-on-move-rename/4386
 - cannot use absolute paths